 The VAST GUI’s main dashboard provides a system’s administrator or another user who has been given RBAC permissions, a quick snapshot of the system’s health.
 Detailed analytics are also provided to understand what’s happening both at the system-level and at the application level.

-VMS’s Top-Actors data allows administrators to reverse-engineer application performance issues by helping them understand how top users, exports and clients are interacting with the system.
-Top-Actors provides the ability to monitor the top users of the system in real time.
+VMS’s User Activity screen allows administrators to reverse-engineer application performance issues by helping them understand the users, exports and clients that are interacting with the system, and the levels of traffic they’re creating.
+User Activity provides the ability to monitor any of the users of the system in real time, not just the top 10 “bad actors”.

 For historical data analysis, VAST Analytics dashboard provides administrators with a rich set of metrics to monitor everything from latency, IOPS, throughput, capacity and more – all the way to the component level.